bnb/awesome-hyper/README.md

 * [hyperminimal](https://www.npmjs.com/package/hyperminimal) - Removes the window header for more space and less distraction.
 * [hyper-command-gifs](https://www.npmjs.com/package/hyper-command-gifs) - Gives you matching GIFs for your terminal commands.
 * [hypernpm](https://www.npmjs.com/package/hypernpm) - Use keyboard shortcuts to run npm script commands.
-* [hypernasa](https://www.npmjs.com/package/hypernasa) - Replaces the terminal background with NASA's Picture of the Day.
 * Know of another Hyper package?
 [Help add it!](https://github.com/bnb/awesome-hyper/issues/new)

 # Themes